njh/ruby-mqtt/README.md

 Different levels of QoS are used in this ruby-mqtt interface:

-* QoS0 - where a message is sent by the user to the server and all those currently connected to it.
+* QoS Level 0 - where a message is sent by the user to the server and all those currently connected to it.
 No confirmation of reception is returned to the user.
-* QoS1 - where the message is sent under the same conditions described for QoS0, and a reception acknowledgement is issued by the server.
+* QoS Level 1 - where the message is sent under the same conditions described for QoS0, and a reception acknowledgement is issued by the server.
-* QoS2 - where a message is sent to the server requesting acknnowledgement of readiness for reception.
+* QoS Level 2 - where a message is sent to the server requesting acknnowledgement of readiness for reception.
 The server responds indicating its readiness to receive the message.
-Afterwards, the same conditions apply as for QoS1.
+Afterwards, the same conditions apply as for QoS Level 1.

 Functionality does not change while using any of the 3 above-mentioned conditions.
-However, a higher level of QoS is oriented towards higher reliability and will, consequently, show a slight decrease in speed.
+However, a higher level of QoS is oriented towards higher reliability and will, consequently, result in a slight decrease in speed.

 Retain messages